A Randomized Method for Simulating Lindblad Equations and Thermal State Preparation: Convergence Analysis for Lindbladian Simulation

 \subsection{Analysis of the Average Channel}

-First, we analyze the error of the average channel $\bar{\cE}_{\tau,M}$ defined in \eqref{average-channel} under the diamond norm.
-Our analysis relies on the assumption that the operator norms of the Hamiltonians and the jump operators in the Lindbladians in the ensemble $\cA$ are uniformly bounded.
+We begin by analyzing the approximation error of the average channel $\bar{\cE}_{\tau,M}$ defined in \eqref{average-channel} in the diamond norm $\|\cdot\|_\diamond$.
+Our analysis requires the following key assumption: the spectral norms of both the Hamiltonians $\{H_a\}$ and jump operators $\{V_{a}\}$ appearing in the Lindbladians $\{\cL_a\}_{a\in\cA}$ are uniformly bounded.